ramigs/ramigs.dev/src/site/posts/2024-09-08-git-commit-early-commit-often.md

   - git
 ---

-Yesterday I got reminded about this the hard way, by loosing a reasonable amount of work due to an accidental `git restore .` in my command history.

-My IDE was closed at that time, so wasn't even able to use its undo functionality to recover my changes.

 Just another gentle reminder to "commit early, commit often".

+Yesterday I got reminded of this the hard way, when loosing a reasonable amount of work due to an accidental `git restore .`.

+My IDE was closed at that time, so wasn't even able to use its undo functionality to recover my changes 😭.